 This weekly summer shindig features world-class musicians playing in a downtown outdoor park venue at a very attractive price: The concerts — which cost only $5 in advance and $10 day of show for general admission tickets — are a high point of the hottest season and the place where teens, hipsters, families, and audiophiles of all walks of life congregate to enjoy some tunes.
 In fact, the series, now more than 30 years old, attracts more than 10,000 people to the outdoor venue for a can't-miss urban vibe.

-Meanwhile, in Ogden ...
-Entering its fourth year in 2018, the Ogden City Twilight Series brings world-class acts to an outdoor setting.
+And north of Salt Lake City, Ogden Twilight also brings world-class acts to an outdoor setting.
 The Ogden Amphitheater and enthusiastic crowds make for an incredible experience in one of the Wasatch Front's most walkable downtowns.
 Better still, visitors in Salt Lake can use their ticket to board the FrontRunner Commuter Rail, which carries concertgoers to within three blocks of the venue.

 Just up the canyon in the nearby Ogden Valley, Sunday from early June to late September (noon to 5:30 p.m.), the lawn and patio outside Earl’s Lodge at Snowbasin Resort converts into a vibrant festival-like atmosphere with free music from nationally touring artists, incredible BBQ food and ice cold beverages at the appropriately titled Blues, Brews and BBQ.

 Once you find a Utah music festival, local event, community concert or series to your liking make a note to add the dates to your vacation itinerary!